Sahil390/WebGenerator/README.md

 **"Port already in use"**
 - Change the PORT in your `.env` file
 - Kill any processes using the default ports

+**"Backend not working on Netlify"**
+- Ensure you've set the `GEMINI_API_KEY` environment variable in Netlify dashboard
+- Check Netlify function logs for errors
+- Verify the API calls are going to `/api/` endpoints (not localhost)
+- Make sure `netlify.toml` is in your project root

+**"Netlify Functions failing"**
+- Check the function logs in Netlify dashboard
+- Ensure the Gemini API key is valid and has proper permissions
+- Verify the build includes the `@google/generative-ai` package

 ## 📞 Support